stas967/Main/README.md

         end

         if espEnabled then
-            -- Apply to existing players
-            for _, player in pairs(Players:GetPlayers()) do
+            -- Apply to existing players (including local player) for _, player in pairs(Players:GetPlayers()) do
                 if player ~= LocalPlayer then
                     createESP(player)
                 end
             end

+            -- Also apply ESP to the local player createSelfESP()

             -- Update color every frame
             table.insert(connections, RunService.RenderStepped:Connect(function()